zacharee/NachoNotch/app/src/main/assets/Terms.md

    - Add two overlays above the navigation bar to emulate rounded screen corners
  - Black-Out Navigation Bar
    - Add a black overlay behind the navigation bar
+ - Adjust Dimensions
+   - Manually adjust the status bar overlay height
+   - Manually adjust the navigation bar overlay height
+   - Manually adjust the height and width of the rounded corners

 These options can be useful for devices which have displays with rounded corners.

 They can also be useful for devices whose navigation bar buttons turn white-on-white in certain apps.

 # Permissions